-Please prepare and submit the following to Dr. Brandon Campitelli by no later than Sunday February 19th 2017:
+Please prepare and submit no later than Tuesday February 25th 2020:

-- A 1-page cover letter describing your previous research experiences (if any), relevant courses and associated activities, and importantly, your personal motivation for wanting to study plant ecology/evolution/genetics.
+- A 1-page cover letter describing your previous research experiences (if any), relevant courses and associated activities, future plans and importantly, your personal motivation for wanting to study plant ecology/evolution/genetics.

 - Two reference letters from faculty and/or other research mentors (postdocs, grad students etc.).

 - An unofficial copy of your transcript (screenshots are OK).

 - If you have any questions regarding this REU opportunity, please direct them to Dr. Juenger via e-mail.